alexreyes/Celo-Crowdfunding-Tutorial/README.md

   }
 ```

-When we call these events they will cause the arguments of the event to be stored in the transaction's logs on the blockchain.
+When we call the ``ReceivedFunding`` and  ``CreatorPaid`` events they will cause the arguments of the event to be stored in the transaction's logs on the blockchain.
+This is helpful for having timestamps and additional info on transactions being made by our contract.

 We also use a [modifier](https://docs.soliditylang.org/en/v0.5.3/contracts.html#function-modifiers) to check that the state of the project is always of type ``state``.
 Modifiers are a way to check a condition before executing a function in Solidity.
-We'll use the modifier in a couple of functions in our smart contract.
+We'll use the modifier in a couple of functions later in our smart contract.

-Next, we'll add a constructor for the ``Project`` contract:
+Next, we'll add a constructor for the ``Project`` contract after the modifier:
 ```
 constructor
 (